 Coffee Break is part of the Radio Lingua Network, which has introductory language podcasts for a few different languages.
 The point of the podcast is that you should be able to listen to one within the time it takes for a coffee break, which is about half an hour.
-The podcast has four seasons, and it gets more advanced as you go along, starting with bonjour and ending with the trickiest aspects of the French language.
+The podcast has many seasons, and it gets more advanced as you go along, starting with bonjour and ending with the trickiest aspects of the French language.

 Babbel’s first French podcast, Parlez Away is great for people just starting out.
 You can follow along with Ted, a Wisconsin native, who is learning how to speak French from Caroline, who hails from northwestern France.
 The podcast focuses on conversation French, and the very first episode is all about how to greet someone.
 The episodes also follow along with the basic structure of Babbel lessons, so it can be a good complement to your other learning.

 This podcast is hosted by Caroline, a former French teacher who decided to ditch the textbooks and instead focus on teaching people French the way people really speak it.
 The podcast covers a range of topics.
 Some focus on specific concepts like the many ways you can say “goodbye,” while others feature little stories in French that you can use to test your comprehension.
 The episodes are relatively short, usually between four and 10 minutes, and you can check the episode descriptions to see how advanced the vocabulary and grammar will be.

 Another Babbel podcast for French learners, French En Route features stories from native French speakers all around the world.
 Join fellow English speaker and French learner Sam as he guides you through this global Francophone journey and points out important vocabulary, grammar and pronunciation lessons along the way.